In our everyday work sphere, we tend to have jobs which require our body to adapt in a certain manner.

 - Stress at work or home can cause tension in the muscles leading to tightness and spasms.

-- Prolonged sitting can cause all the weight of the upper-body to transfer from spine to pelvis.
+- Prolonged sitting can cause all the weight of the upper body to transfer from the spine to the pelvis.
 Constant load on the spine and pelvis can cause pain.